13 (Black Sabbath album): Release

 13 was first released on 7 June 2013 in parts of Europe and Australasia.
 It was then released in the UK on 10 June and in North America the day after.
 It reached No. 1 on the UK Albums Chart after its first week of sales.
 It is the band's first album to top the UK chart since Paranoid (1970).
 With a gap of nearly 43 years, it beat the previous record held by Bob Dylan, who released his first chart topping album, Together Through Life (2009), since New Morning (1970).
 Osbourne was said to be "in shock" at the album's success, remarking that the band has "never had a record climb the charts so fast" before.
 In another first for the band, the album also reached No. 1 on the US Billboard 200 charts, selling 155,000 copies in the first week.
 Osbourne said, "There have been so many amazing highlights in our long career.
 To finally have our first #1 album in the U.S. is another incredible milestone for Black Sabbath."

 In its second week of release, the album fell to No. 5 in the US, selling 46,000, totalling 201,000 copies, and in its third week, 13 sold over 26,000 bringing its total sales to 227,000 copies in the US.
 As of April 2014, 13 has sold over 360,000 copies in the United States.
 The album also debuted at No. 1 on the Canadian Albums Chart with 25,000 units sold.
 As of July 2014, the album has surpassed over 1 million copies sold worldwide.

 Aforementioned lead single "God Is Dead?" received a great deal of airplay both in Canada and in the United States.
-For example, the track hit the #26 spot on the Billboard top rock songs chart.
+For example, the track hit the No. 26 spot on the Billboard top rock songs chart.
 The band additionally released a related music video for the single.